 Stephen graduated with a full scholarship from Juilliard.
 His screen credits include The Great Gatsby, The Little Death, Home and Away, Life on Mars and The Rage in Placid Lake.
 On stage, he has performed at Belvoir, Sydney Theatre Company and most recently at the Ensemble Theatre with Helpmann Award winner Colin Moody in the acclaimed two hander, Red.
 Watch Stephen’s Comedy Reel here.

-Ted began his career with Nashville’s Circle Theater whilst a student at Vanderbilt Uni, playing the title role in Brendan Behan’s “The Hostage”.
-Heading for New York City to apply to The merican Academy, he found himself stranded in upstate New York, where his distinctive voice quickly landed him a job in broadcasting with a small local radio station.
-After 9 years as a broadcast journo, including stints with WRKO-Boston, Metromedia News Network-Washington, and NBC News-New York (and a small role in the feature film “The Friends of Eddie Coyle” in between), he joined an international consultancy in an executive capacity in it’s London office.
-Ted’s first London appearance was an uncredited role in the James Bond film “A View to A Kill”,followed by increasingly substantial roles in “Highlander”,“Superman IV”, “Nightbreed”, “Spy Game”, “XXX”, amongst others.
-Ted also appeared in numerous television productions by BBC and independent companies in both the UK and mainland Europe.
-His stage work included playing “Mr. Archdale” in Trevor Nunn’s production of “Porgy and Bess” for two seasons at Glyndebourne at one season at London’s Royal Opera.
-Since relocating to Sydney with his Australian wife, he has continued working as an actor in films such as “Superman Returns”, “Knowing” and “Mao’s Last Dancer”.
-He also recently appeared as CIA station chief “Wild Bill” in the HBO/ABC series “Serangoon Road”.Watch Ted’s Showreel
+Ted began his theatrical career with Nashville’s Circle Theater (the basis of today’s famous Players Theater repertory company) whilst a student at Vanderbilt University, playing the title role in Brendan Behan’s “The Hostage”.
+Heading for New York City to apply to The American Academy, he found himself stranded in upstate New York, where his distinctive voice quickly landed him a job in broadcasting with a small local radio station.
+After nine years as a broadcast journalist, including stints with WRKO-Boston, Metromedia News Network-Washington, and NBC News-New York (and a small role in the feature film “The Friends of Eddie Coyle” in between), he joined an international consultancy in an executive capacity in it’s London office.
+Loving London, but not the corporate world, he decided to to pursue his original calling and quickly established himself as one of London’s top voice artists, while also building an acting career.
+Ted’s first London appearance was an uncredited role in the James Bond film “A View to A Kill”,followed by increasingly substantial roles in “Highlander”, “Superman IV”, “Nightbreed”, “Spy Game”, “XXX”, amongst many others.

 Tim has been acting since he was 14 and to this day he is as enthusiastic as ever.
 Since 2013 he has been the lead host of “ABC ME”, which includes writing, producing, acting and presenting his own content for the channel.